 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-We're going to now look at applying K&N, the K-Nearest Neighbors Algorithm, to a more real dataset.
+We're going to now look at applying K&N, the K-Nearest Neighbors algorithm, to a more realistic dataset.
 We're going to use the famous iris dataset from sklearn.
-And the iris dataset is a set of flowers, irises, with their sepal length and width and their petal length and width.
+The iris dataset is a collection of iris flowers with their sepal length and width, and petal length and width.

 And, you know, you don't need to know a lot about flowers to do this, fortunately.
-But we can plot these, we can feed the sepal length, sepal width, petal length, and petal width data to a K-Nearest Neighbors Algorithm.
-And it will look at, hey, which one was closest among all four directions to, you know, what are the nearest neighbors to that particular new flower.
+But we can plot these; we can feed the sepal length, sepal width, petal length, and petal width data to a K-Nearest Neighbors algorithm.
+And it will look at, hey, which one was closest among all four features to, you know, what are the nearest neighbors to that particular new flower.

 And we'll find that this has surprisingly good accuracy.
 All right.
 So here are our imports.

 And we do need to load the iris data in.
-And they give us a function called load iris that we can use for that.
-We'll also have, you know, our more typical train test split and the K-Nearest Neighbors classifier model instantiation.
+They give us a function called `load_iris` that we can use for that.
+We'll also have, you know, our more typical train test split and the K-Nearest Neighbors classifier model initialization.

-And we'll also be using a classification report, which is going to show us precision and recall, as well as some other interesting bits of information to see how we did.
-The other code we are giving you is our loading Google Drive block.
+And we'll also be using a classification report, which will show us precision, recall, and other useful evaluation metrics to see how we did.
+The other code we are giving you includes our Google Drive loading block.
 Let's run both of those.

 This may take a minute if it's the first time running it, as it is for me.
 And we'll also want to grab Google Drive.
 So you'll run this block as well.

-And once you've imported everything and loaded Google Drive, we'll dive into, you know, what these flowers are, what data we have to work with.
+And once you've imported everything and loaded Google Drive, we'll dive into what these flowers are and what data we have to work with.